 systemctl enable redis && systemctl restart redis

 Run openvas-setup and accept rsync as your default.
 This can take a while so be patient.
+It is downloading GBs worth of data.
+In addition, after the feeds are downloaded, there are times where you think the installer is hung… It’s not!
+Just be patient and grab a soda or coffee!
 While I didn’t have any issues with the downloads, others have reported their rsync process stops during setup.
 If this happens, just run openvas-setup again.
 Also, just a reminder that rsync uses TCP port 873 so you may have to allow it outbound in your egress firewall rules and/or configure it to work with your proxy server.

 openvas-setup -- Output -- Openvas Setup, Version: 3.0 Step 1: Update NVT, CERT, and SCAP data Please note this step could take some time.
 Once completed, this will be updated automatically every 24 hours Select download method * wget (NVT download only) * curl (NVT download only) * rsync Note: If rsync requires a proxy, you should define that before this step.
 Downloader [Default: rsync]